 At Prometheus, we are committed to equipping our clients with the most granular, high-frequency, and actionable understanding of macro conditions in the industry.
 We offer our clients a range of research solutions, from big-picture macro themes to actionable trading signals.
 In the spirit of giving back to the community, we are excited to offer an All-Access week in our Institutional Services.
 Each day this week, we will unveil one product offering from our extensive Institutional Offering.
-If you’re interested in institutional access, please contact us at [email protected].
+If you’re interested in institutional access, please contact us at info@prometheus-research.com.

 Get key US macroeconomic and market research directly in your inbox.